 Numeral Type ordinal or cardinal

 A determiner is used to show which thing is being referred to.
-It A determiner is a word that is usually set before a noun (depends on language) and that often is the first of the noun group.
-There are different types of determiner, e.g. articles, demonstratives, possessives or numerals.
+A determiner is a word that is usually set before a noun (depends on language) and that often is the first of the noun group.
+There are different types of determiners, e.g. articles, demonstratives, possessives or numerals.